BiasChecker.ai

 • Scientific Assessment checks claims against established scientific consensus and known research — it can flag statements that contradict well-established science, misrepresent study findings, or use pseudoscientific reasoning

-• Legal Assessment evaluates whether proposals or actions described in the text comply with applicable laws and legal principles
+• Legal Risk evaluates whether proposals or actions described in the text comply with applicable laws and legal principles

-• Moral Assessment evaluates content against universal ethical principles such as dignity, honesty, equality, and justice
+• Moral Lens evaluates content against universal ethical principles such as dignity, honesty, equality, and justice

-Other analysis types — such as bias detection, manipulation analysis, and the Critical Roast — focus on identifying patterns, framing choices, and rhetorical techniques rather than verifying specific facts.
+Other analysis types — such as bias detection and manipulation analysis — focus on identifying patterns, framing choices, and rhetorical techniques rather than verifying specific facts.
+(The Roast is the odd one out: it's pure comedy, not an analytical check.)

 For broader factual verification, we recommend using dedicated fact-checking services alongside our analysis.